Skip to main content

 IPv6 Reverse DNS

-IPv6 PTR records follow the same process as IPv4, but the reverse zone uses the ip6.arpa. domain.
-The DNS service handles the zone delegation automatically.
+IPv6 PTR records follow the same process as IPv4.
+The DNS service automatically manages the ip6.arpa. reverse zones for your allocated IPv6 prefixes.

 Set PTR record for an IPv6 floating IP